Instant Pot Mexican Rice

 - Onion & Garlic: These add flavor.
 White or yellow onion work best in this recipe.

-- Water: To allow the pot to pressurize and to cook the rice.
-Use low sodium vegetable broth or chicken broth for extra flavor.
+- Water: This is the liquid needed to cook the rice and to allow the Instant Pot to pressurize.
+I usually use water, but you can substitute low sodium vegetable broth or chicken broth for extra flavor.

-- Seasonings: Salt, chili powder, cumin, garlic powder and dried oregano add lots of flavor.
+- Seasonings: I season this Mexican rice with salt, chili powder, cumin, garlic powder and dried oregano.

-- Tomato Sauce: An 8 ounce can of tomato sauce adds a hint of tomato flavor and gives the rice its signature color.
+- Tomato Sauce: An 8 ounce can of tomato sauce adds a subtle tomato flavor and gives the rice its signature color.

 - Fresh Cilantro: I like to serve this Instant Pot Mexican rice with chopped fresh cilantro.
 The cilantro adds a pop of color and fresh flavor, but you can leave it out if you don’t care for cilantro.